open-webrtc-toolkit/owt-server/doc/template/README.md

 Conference mode
 -------------
-Conference mode is designed for applications with more than three participants.
+Conference mode is designed for applications with multiple participants.
 The JavaScript SDK includes a demo application for this.

 **Create a room from the server side**